nuxt/docs/README.md

 [gl]: https://gitlocalize.com

 Much of the translation was done using a tool called [GitLocalize][gl], which is unfortunately reaching its end of service soon.
-Hence, we're currently exploring and open to suggetions on how to keep this process as streamlined as possible.
+Hence, we're currently exploring and open to suggestions on how to keep this process as streamlined as possible.

 For now, **always check the `en/` version** of a document for its latest revision before starting a translation.